bigey/Fermini/README.md

 ## What is Fermini?

-Fermini is system for monitoring fermentations.
+Fermini is system for monitoring yeast fermentations.

 In 2010, participating in a yeast phenotyping project, I took the initiative to design a system to store data obtained from small volume fermentations.